pharmaverse/pharmaverseadam/README.md

     -   The `data-raw/create_adams_data.R` script dynamically retrieves metadata, enriches it with dataset attributes, and generates `.R` files in the `R/` directory.
 3.  **Generate Documentation**:
     -   Use `roxygen2::roxygenize()` to update `.Rd` files in the `man/` directory.

-## Key Benefits of this Documentation Approach

--   **Automation**: Eliminates manual effort in maintaining documentation.
--   **Consistency**: Ensures uniform documentation for all datasets.
--   **Flexibility**: Easily update metadata centrally via the XLSX file.

-This streamlined approach aligns with best practices for efficient package development.